Rednaxela700/jfdd13-dreamteam-app/README.md

+Hi there, this is Way.to - a CRUD trip planner where you can add a trip to a database and make it visible for other users.

+The project was made in the group of 4 during junior frontend developer bootcamp in December 2019.

-This project is currently in progress, check it live here: (http://app.dreamteam.jfdd13.is-academy.pl/)
+My fork is still in progress, you check it live [here](https://wayto.netlify.app/)

+You can check the issues tab to see future fixes and enchancements.

+-